jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W3.md

 The focus of this exercise is on **intentional framing, lens choice, exposure consistency, and ambient sound**, not narrative action or editing complexity.

-📌 *This assignment is recorded during a shared double-production session (Week 4).
-All recording must be completed during class time.*

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all in-class activities.